mriscoc/ATTabs/wiki/options.md

 OptTabWidthMinimal: integer
 ======

-Smallest width of a tab, used when lot of tabs is created (and tabs are shrinked).
+Smallest width of a tab, used when lot of tabs is created (so some tabs don't fit).

 OptTabWidthMinimalHidesX: integer
 ======

-When real width of a tab becomes smaller than option, X mark hides on all tabs.
+When current tab width (for top/bottom OptPosition) becomes smaller than option, X mark hides on all tabs.

 OptTabAngle: integer
 ======